sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 project event or platform include:

--  written or verbal comments which have the effect of excluding people on the basis of membership of any specific group
+-  written or verbal comments which have the effect of excluding people on the basis of protected characteristics
 -  causing someone to fear for their safety, such as through stalking, following, or intimidation
 -  violent threats or language directed against another person